rabbitmq/chef-cookbook/CONTRIBUTING.md

 for it.

-If you need help writing tests, please ask on the Chef Developer's mailing list or the OpenStack Mailing List, or the #chef-hacking IRC channel.
+If you need help writing tests, please ask on the Chef Developer's mailing list or the OpenStack Mailing List, or the #openstack-chef
+#chef-hacking IRC channels.

 ## Code Review